Getaround Inc. (GETR) Stock: Assessing the Risk and Reward

 GETR) stock’s latest price update

-The stock price of Getaround Inc. (NYSE: GETR) has dropped by -3.08 compared to previous close of 0.47.
-Despite this, the company has seen a fall of -11.63% in its stock price over the last five trading days.
+Getaround Inc. (NYSE: GETR)’s stock price has gone rise by 10.30 in comparison to its previous close of 0.35, however, the company has experienced a -15.90% decrease in its stock price over the last five trading days.

 Insider Trading